COMSOC-Community/comsoc-website/README.md

 # The COMSOC Community Website

 This is the main website used by the Computation Social Choice (COMSOC) research community.
-This website is intended to serve as a general presentation platform of COMSOC while also providing all kinds of relevant resources and information to COMSOC researchers.
+It is intended to serve as a general presentation platform for COMSOC, while also providing all kinds of relevant resources and information to COMSOC researchers.

 This website is made for the community *by* the community.
 If you want to